-Prerequisite: Instructor approval upon completion of placement test or by recommendation.Spanish Language, Literature, and Culture is a course designed for students who can narrate and describe in all major time frames.
+Prerequisite: Instructor approval upon completion of placement test or by recommendation.
+Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters Spanish Language, Literature, and Culture is a course designed for students who can narrate and describe in all major time frames.
 It builds on knowledge taught in Spanish 1-4.
 This course will reinforce the four domains of language and will continue focusing on mastery of grammatical structures, literature, history, and culture.
 It will include the use of technology to assist students in developing their language skills.
 Students will also be introduced to age-appropriate, Spanish novels and films in the target language.